Mati, Davao Oriental: Education

-Mati City is the educational center of the province of Davao Oriental.
-The state university of the province, the Davao Oriental State University, is in Dahican, as is the Davao Oriental Regional Science High School.
+Mati is the educational center of the province of Davao Oriental, with the main campus of Davao Oriental State University located in Dahican, as is the Davao Oriental Regional Science High School.
 There are two other colleges in the city: Mati Polytechnic College and Mati Doctors College.

 In basic education, seven private schools, sixteen public high schools, and a number of public elementary schools are located in the city.
 The City Schools Division of Mati supervises these schools.